-Moved to Ovo from BG in Oct just wondering why its took 5 months to receive my final bill?
+Moved to OVO from BG in October, just wondering why its took 5 months to receive my final bill?
 Is this normal?

 Best answer by Transparent

-ECOES then sends a Notification to your old Supplier.
-They have a few days only in which they can raise an Objection.
-Any Objection must be defined within Ofcom Guidelines.
+ECOES then sends a notification to your old supplier.
+They have a few days only in which they can raise an objection.
+Any objection must be defined within Ofgem guidelines.
 The only ones which are usually allowed are

 - the meter readings are a considerable way out from a reasonable estimate